 Does the Church condone hormonal birth control if there is a medical reason?

-In summary, the Orthodox Church allows both birth control and some forms of contraception within marriage, subject to the following conditions:
+The Orthodox Church allows both birth control and some forms of contraception within marriage, subject to the following conditions:

 1. Human life cannot end as a result